-- Contribute to a collegial, inclusive, professional, positive, and respectful work environment for fellow volunteers and staff and shall model the best in volunteer behavior. - Know, understand, and support the FRC's mission, vision, core values, purpose, and goals. - Become familiar with the FRC Volunteer Handbook. - Not engage in discriminatory conduct and shall be respectful of others. - Not speak or act on behalf of the FRC unless expressly authorized to do so by the Executive Director. - Promote a culture that is supportive of the FRC to other volunteers and the community at large. - Understand the scope of their authority and exercise good judgment in their dealings with other volunteers, staff, and community members, and shall respond to them in a responsible, respectful, and professional manner. - Wear a nametag while volunteering on campus.
+- Volunteers shall contribute to a collegial, inclusive, professional, positive, and respectful work environment for fellow volunteers and staff and shall model the best in volunteer behavior. - Volunteers shall know, understand, and support the FRC's mission, vision, core values, purpose, and goals. - Volunteers shall become familiar with the FRC Volunteer Handbook. - Volunteers shall not engage in discriminatory conduct and shall be respectful of others. - Volunteers shall not speak or act on behalf of the FRC unless expressly authorized to do so by the Executive Director or General Manager. - Volunteers shall promote a culture that is supportive of the FRC to other volunteers and the community at large. - Volunteers shall understand the scope of their authority and exercise good judgment in their dealings with other volunteers, staff, and community members and shall respond to them in a responsible, respectful, and professional manner.

-Volunteers who violate this policy may be subject to discipline or termination of their service.
+Volunteers who violate the policy may be subject to discipline or termination of their service.